tinytag/tinytag/README.md

 - Add option to disable magic header detection
 - Make XMP metadata available under 'other.xmp' field
 - Make bit depth available for lossy files providing it
-- Add .ogv to list of supported file extensions
+- Add .asf, .ogv and .wmv to list of supported file extensions
 - Mark deprecated 'extra' dictionary as obsolete
 - Fix incorrect key when adding common images to 'other' dictionary
 - Fix disc/track numbers not being returned as lists in 'as_dict()'